 We have adopted a procedure called "householding," which has been approved by the SEC.
 Under this procedure, we will deliver only one copy of our Notice of Internet Availability of Proxy Materials, and for those stockholders that received a paper copy of proxy materials in the mail, one copy of our Annual Report on Form 10-K for the fiscal year ended January 28, 2023 to stockholders and this proxy statement, to multiple stockholders who share the same address (if they appear to be members of the same family) unless we have received contrary instructions from an affected stockholder.
 Stockholders who participate in householding will continue to receive separate proxy cards if they received a paper copy of proxy materials in the mail.
 This procedure reduces our printing costs, mailing costs and fees.
 We will deliver promptly, upon written or oral request, a separate copy of our Annual Report on Form 10-K for the fiscal year ended January 28, 2023, proxy statement, or Notice of Internet Availability of Proxy Materials, as applicable, to a stockholder at a shared address to which a single copy of the document was delivered.
 Please direct such requests to JOANN Inc., Attn: Chief Legal Officer, 5555 Darrow Road, Hudson, OH 44236.
-If you are a stockholder who shares an address and last name with one or more other stockholders and would like to revoke your householding consent for future meetings or you are a stockholder eligible for householding and would like to participate in householding to future meetings, please direct such requests in writing to JOANN Inc., Attn: Chief Legal Officer, 5555 Darrow Road, Hudson, OH 44236, or by calling to JOANN Inc., Attn: Chief Legal Officer, 5555 Darrow Road, Hudson, OH 44236, or by calling toll free at (877) 527-2677.
+If you are a stockholder who shares an address and last name with one or more other stockholders and would like to revoke your householding consent for future meetings or you are a stockholder eligible for householding and would like to participate in householding for future meetings, please direct such requests in writing to JOANN Inc., Attn: Chief Legal Officer, 5555 Darrow Road, Hudson, OH 44236, or by calling toll free at (877) 527-2677.
 You will be removed from the householding program within 30 days of receipt of the revocation of your consent.